a16z/helios/README.md

 Helios will now run a local RPC server at `http://127.0.0.1:8545`.

-Helios also provides documentation of its supported RPC methods in the [rpc.md](./rpc.md) file.
+Helios also provides documentation for its supported RPC methods in the [rpc.md](./rpc.md) file.

 ### OP Stack